au-ts/lionsos_docs/content/docs/components/drivers.md

 # Device Drivers

 All device drivers are in user-space as separate components.
 This means that they each have their own Thread Control Block (TCB) as well as virtual-address space.
-This design coupled with the guarantess of seL4 ensure each device driver is isolated.
+This design coupled with the guarantees of seL4 ensure each device driver is isolated.

 The drivers used in LionsOS come from the [seL4 Device Driver Framework]().